Wolfearl/book-genre-platform/README.md

 Make sure that the database is running and accessible.

-To add test data to the empty database, run load_test_data or DataLoader, for example:
+To add test data to the empty database, run load_test_data:
 ```bash
 python manage.py load_test_data
 ```